siemens/LightweightCmpRa/README.md

 # Disclaimer

-This prototypical code explicitly does not have production quality but constructively proves that the Lightweight CMP Profile can be implemented and used.
+This prototypical code does not claim to have production quality but is meant for exploration and PoC use of the Lightweight CMP Profile.
 Some effort has been spent on software quality &mdash; for instance, static code analyzers (like SpotBugs), clean code concepts, and best practice recommendations in secure configuration are used.